nikhilbhati2004/nikhilbhati2004/README.md

 ## 💡 About Me

-I'm on a focused 1-year mission (starting January 2025) to become a skilled web developer and land my first job in tech.
+I'm on a focused 1-year mission (starting March 2025) to become a skilled web developer and land my first job in tech.
 I come from a commerce background, but my passion for building digital experiences brought me to web development.

 - 🔨 Building real-world projects